sanworks/Bpod_Wiki/docs/install-and-update/firmware-update.md

-# Firmware update
+# Update Procedure

 ## Automatic

 !!! note
     An experimental auto-updater is included with the latest Bpod software.
 It is not available on all platforms, and as new software it carries the risk of malfunction in your particular MATLAB + PC configuration.
-If you choose to try it,
+If you choose to try it, follow the steps below

 - To update the firmware of your state machine:
     - Ensure the Bpod software is [installed](./software-update.md)